 When Porsche AG launches its Initial Public Offering, it’s likely to be one of the largest in German stock market history, and could well be the financial event of the year.

-Please remember that spread betting and CFD trading is leveraged - this means that you'll only need a fraction of the total trade size to open your position, but your profit and loss will be based on the full position size.
+Please remember that CFD trading is leveraged - this means that you'll only need a fraction of the total trade size to open your position, but your profit and loss will be based on the full position size.
 Therefore, you could stand to gain or lose money much faster than you'd expect.

 When is the Porsche IPO and how will shares be structured?

 Porsche AG’s Initial Public Offering (IPO) could come as soon as October, but the exact timing will depend on market conditions.

 CFO of major shareholder Porsche SE, Johannes Lawtein, has said the Ukraine war could ‘have potential implications on the listing.’
 The war has already caused some factory stoppages at Volkswagen due to a lack of raw materials for components.

 With deal-making collapsing worldwide due to a heady cocktail of the resurgent covid-19 pandemic, tightening monetary environment, and Ukraine war, the Porsche IPO may take some time.

 On the other hand, Volkswagen is under pressure to accelerate its EV plans after market leader Tesla opened its delayed Berlin Gigafactory last month, on Volkswagen’s home turf.
 It will need the money from the IPO to do this.
 And with all cars in the EU to be emission-free by 2035, the clock is ticking.

 And Stephan Weil, Minister President of the State of Lower Saxony in Germany, which is another major shareholder, believes the IPO ‘offers considerable opportunities for the further development of the VW Group as a whole and, above all, its Lower Saxony sites.’